carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

 slug: carvelize-helm-chart
 date: 2022-02-16
 author: Rohit Aggarwal
-excerpt: "Use Carvel to author and consume helm chart "
+excerpt: "Use Carvel to author and consume Helm chart "
 image: /img/logo.svg
 tags: ['carvel', 'helm', 'gitops']
 ---

-In this blog post we will first show you how to wrap and distribute [`Bitnami Nginx helm chart`](https://github.com/bitnami/charts/tree/master/bitnami/nginx) as a Carvel package, and then install it on the Kubernetes cluster via PackageInstall CR (via kapp-controller).
+In this blog post we will first show you how to wrap and distribute [`Bitnami Nginx Helm chart`](https://github.com/bitnami/charts/tree/master/bitnami/nginx) as a Carvel package, and then install it on the Kubernetes cluster via PackageInstall CR (via kapp-controller).

 ## Why should I choose Carvel